Building dashboard layouts with containers and items

 * Customize [page navigation](/visualize-present/dashboards/page-navigation) to control how viewers move between pages, including custom tabs and dynamic labels.

-* Configure [advanced filters](/visualize-present/dashboards/advanced-filters) to display filters as button toggles, multi-select dropdowns, single-day pickers, and timeframe controls.
+* Configure [filters](/visualize-present/dashboards/filter-display-options) to display filters as button toggles, multi-select dropdowns, single-day pickers, and timeframe controls.